Sam Aleckson: Before the War

 As a boy, Williams learned to ride horses from one of his enslavers.
 Williams states, "He taught me to ride, and when I could sit my horse well 'bare-back' he had a saddle made for me at the then famous 'McKinzie's' saddlery, sign of the 'White Horse' at the corner of Church and Chalmers Street."
 This training to ride was not wholly unique to Williams' experience.
 In fact, enslaved people were essential to the world of horse racing in the American South.
 Jockeys and trainers were commonly enslaved people.
 Despite limited privileges, these enslaved horse riders were still subjected to the realities of being slaves in a slave society.
-Williams never became a formal jockey, however, and of this he says the following:

-"Possibly Mr. Dane had 'views', concerning me for he owned several fast horses, but before I was old enough to be of practical service, 'Sherman came marching through Georgia.'"
+Williams never became a formal jockey, however, and of this he says the following: "Possibly Mr. Dane had 'views', concerning me for he owned several fast horses, but before I was old enough to be of practical service, 'Sherman came marching through Georgia.'"

 During the War

 Williams recounts his arriving in Charleston one day to find that "men were going about the streets wearing blue cockades on the lapels of their coats."
 This was his first realization that there was a war going on, though the effects (amazingly high prices for everything and the disappearance of many of the young men to go fight) had been felt for a while.
-Williams recounts the conversations between other enslaved men and women at this time regarding the impending war and their support of the Union officer General Robert Anderson, who defied the Confederacy by trying to maintain Federal control of Fort Sumter.
+Williams recounts the conversations between other enslaved men and women at this time regarding the impending war and their support of the Union officer General Robert Anderson's defense of Fort Sumter.

 Free and enslaved African Americans were barred from being soldiers in the Confederacy.
-However, after Williams' older brother died of fever, the 10-year-old Williams took his brother's place as a Confederate officer's "boy."
-He ran errands for the soldiers but he was never mentioned in the remembrance of Confederate soldiers.
-Williams acknowledges this in his memoir:

-"And here I must admit I wore the 'gray.'
-I have never attended any of the Confederate reunions.
+However, after Williams' older brother died of fever, the 10-year-old Williams took his brother's place as a Confederate officer's "boy," running errands and doing domestic tasks for the officers.
+"And here I must admit I wore the 'gray,' Williams recalled.
+"I have never attended any of the Confederate reunions.
 I suppose they overlooked my name on the army roll!"

 Williams' childhood home on Guignard Street was destroyed by the Great Charleston Fire on December 11, 1861.
 This fire destroyed many of the main landmarks such as the Charleston Circular Church and Institute Hall where the Ordinance of Secession was signed, and Williams remembered it to be the biggest blaze he would ever see in Charleston.
 Remembering the event in his memoir, Williams describes how "the sparks seemed to rain down as we ran."
-Thus, Williams' memoir serves as an eye-witness account of the chaos and fear created by the Great Fire.
+His memoir serves as an eye-witness account of the chaos and fear created by the Great Fire.